dps923/winter2020/graded-work/assign2.md

 Read/skim all of this document before you begin work.

+<mark>This document is being edited.<br>This notice will be removed when the edits are complete</mark>

 While you are doing the work, if a *specific task* is not clear, or it seems to require an unreasonable amount of time to complete, contact your professor.

 <br>